khaledghobashy/uraeus_smbd/README.md

 #### Symbolic Model Creation

-- Creation of template-based and stand-alone multibody systems using minimal API via python scripting.
+- Creation of symbolic template-based and stand-alone multibody systems using minimal API via python scripting.
 - Convenient and easy creation of complex multibody assemblies.
 - Convenient visualization of the system topology as a network graph.
 - Viewing the system's symbolic equations in a natural mathematical format using Latex printing.
 - Optimization of the system equations by performing common sub-expressions elimination.
 - Creation of symbolic configuration files to facilitate the process of numerical configuration data entry.

-#### Numerical Code Generation and Model Simulation
+#### Numerical Simulation Environments
+The idiology of the tool is to provide a full encompassing simulation environments and not only code-generation.
+The development of such environments in different languages requires a good grasp of several aspects such as :

-- A python code-generator that creates an object-oriented code structure of the symbolic systems.
+- Good knowledge of the symbolic models' interfaces and structure.
+- Good knowledge of the target lanuage.
+- Appropraite environment archticture/structure that serves the intended usage requirements.
+- Good knowledge of the availabe linear algebra and math libraries for that language.
+- Design for minimal dependencies on 3rd parties libraries.
+- Simple API for usage and simple build process for compiled languages.
+The development of such environments is discussed in a separate documentation for those interested in dveloping their own.
+The tool currently provides:
-- A python solver that can be used to solve for *Kinematically  and Dynamically Driven Systems* using the NumPy and SciPy libraries for numerical evaluation.
+- A numerical simulation environment in python that provides a python solver that can be used to solve for *Kinematically  and Dynamically Driven Systems* using the NumPy and SciPy libraries for numerical evaluation.
+- A numerical simulation environment in C++ that provides a solver that can be used to solve for *Kinematically Driven Systems* using Eigen library as the linear algebra engine and Boost library for other math functionalities.
+It also generates appropriate makefiles that automates the build process of model executables.

 #### 3D Visualization